Axure/MathAsYouWill/README.md

 ## Get It

-It is published at the [Chrome Web Store]: https://chrome.google.com/webstore/detail/math-as-you-will/dhclcadjnhmoimnlkbboigmihbebfmdc "Math as You Will".
+It is published at the [Chrome Web Store](https://chrome.google.com/webstore/detail/math-as-you-will/dhclcadjnhmoimnlkbboigmihbebfmdc "Math as You Will").

 ## Techs